ing-bank/lion/packages/overlays/docs/Occurrences.md

 other overlays, so needed for internals.
 - {Boolean} handlesUserInteraction - sets toggle on click, or hover when `isTooltip`
 - {Boolean} handlesAccessibility -
+  - For non `isTooltip`:
-  - For non tooltips: sets aria-expanded="true/false" and aria-haspopup="true"
+    - sets aria-expanded="true/false" and aria-haspopup="true" on invokerNode
-  - For tooltips: sets role="tooltip" on the invoker
+    - sets aria-controls on invokerNode
-  - Returns focus to invokerNode on hide
+    - returns focus to invokerNode on hide
-  - Sets focus to dialog content (?)
+    - sets focus to overlay content(?)
+  - For `isTooltip`:
+    - sets role="tooltip" and aria-labelledby/aria-describedby on the content
 - {Object} placementConfig - all these options hook in to function `managePosition`
 - {Number} placementConfig.verticalMargin
 - {Number} placementConfig.horizontalMargin